tock/tock/chips/segger/README.md

-# Segger Chip Support
+# Segger Peripheral Support

-Provides chip support for Segger peripherals:
+This crate does not abstract a specific chip, but rather provides support libraries for low-level Segger peripherals that are available on many chips (most Cortex-M chips and possibly others):

-- Segger RTT: Provides a `hil::uart` interface for the Segger RTT interface
+- [Segger RTT](https://wiki.segger.com/RTT): Provides a `hil::uart` interface for the Segger RTT interface